DevTeam/Pure.DI/README_BODY.md

   dotnet add package Pure.DI
   ```

-Bind interfaces to their implementations or factories, define lifetimes and other options in a class like the following:
+Bind abstractions to their implementations or factories, define lifetimes and other options in a class like the following:

 ```csharp
 static partial class Composer